elugens/hello-javascript/docs/browser-related-questions/ui-events/keyboard-keydown-keyup.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, the case is critical, and all event codes must utilize the Pascal case to obtain the correct return value; otherwise, they fail.
 Please avoid misspellings: it is KeyZ, not keyZ.
-The check-like event.code=="keyZ" won’t function since the initial letter of "Key" must get capitalized.
+The check-like event.code=="keyZ" won't function since the initial letter of "Key" needs capitalization.
     </div>
   </div>
 </details>